 Read on to learn more about dark web monitoring and how it can help protect you from having your accounts compromised and your identity stolen.

 What is the Dark Web?

 The dark web is a part of the internet that provides anonymous and secure communication channels.
-It’s home to several illicit activities including drug trafficking, illegal weapon sales and trafficking of stolen personal information like passwords and social security numbers.
+It’s home to several illicit activities including drug trafficking, illegal weapon sales and trafficking of stolen Personally Identifiable Information (PII) like passwords and social security numbers.

 The dark web can only be accessed with a special internet browser called Tor, and it contains all manner of malicious websites, services and sellers.
 Tor provides an encrypted connection to the dark web and masks the user’s IP address.
 Criminals thrive on the dark web because of its complete anonymity.
 Buying and selling via cryptocurrency and a hidden IP address makes dark web activity difficult to track and pinpoint to one person or organization.

 What Can Be Found On the Dark Web?

 Here are a few things that someone might find being sold on the dark web.

 Passwords: Passwords to all kinds of accounts are stolen and sold on the dark web.
 Anything that requires a password could be at risk, from your bank accounts to your social media.